 In live seals, symptoms include lethargy, coughing, discharge from the eyes and nose, seizures, and death.
 Seals with neurological signs including seizures are dying quickly, usually within hours.

 What are the ﬁndings in stranded animals?

 Testing of samples has found some harbor and gray seals positive for highly pathogenic avian inﬂuenza (HPAI) H5N1, which is a zoonotic disease that has the potential to spread between animals and people (and their pets).
 However the health risk posed by the current avian flu to the general public is low.
-Full or partial necropsy examinations have been conducted on several seals, including those that died in care or were euthanized.
-Many seals that were originally reported dead have been decomposed, which limits the ability to analyze samples.
+Full or partial necropsy examinations were conducted on several seals, including those that died in care or were euthanized.
+Many dead seals that were originally reported were decomposed, which limits the ability to analyze samples.
 Recent research on these seals found that the virus was most likely transmitted from wild birds to seals twice for at least two distinct HPAI H5N1 lineages and likely occurred through environmental transmission of shed virus.
 It is unlikely that multiple seals acquired the viruses through predation or scavenging of an infected source (such as an infected bird) at this scale, as birds are not a typical food source for harbor or gray seals.
 The current data from the 2022 samples does not support seal-to-seal transmission as a primary route of infection.

 What can I do to help the investigation?